Apsara-Dilshan/nodejs-user-reg/README.md

-In this Application i'm going to use MERN stack.
+In this Application I'm going to use MERN stack.

 1. First created the backend application files
 2. In next step i have created the front end application.